A cool room might just be the sleep secret you need to find better sleep all year round.

 4. Use breathable bedding

 Your favorite blankie might not be the best if you need to sleep cooler.
 Materials such as wool, flannel, and woven cloths trap heat and are major culprits for night sweats.
-A great starting point to cool down in bed is to fit your mattress with cooling bamboo bed sheets.
-Bamboo is a cool-to-touch material that is both ultra-soft and highly breathable.
+A great starting point to cool down in bed is to fit your mattress with cooling bamboo sheets.
+Bamboo viscose is a cool-to-touch material that is both ultra-soft and highly breathable.

 5. Sleep near plants